"אתם לא לובשים מעילים."

-you may be right. in fact the infinitive ללבוש is pronounced with a b, and so is the future form, while the present and past forms with a sound closer to the english v, it's just that those who transliterate like me from sefardit dont make the distinction, while those who transliterate from anglit actually do
+you are right, it was my mistake (already fixed). in fact the infinitive ללבוש (leelbósh) is pronounced with a B, and so is the future form, while the present and past forms with a sound closer to the english v, it's just that those who transliterate like me from native sefardit sometimes mix them up, unlike native speakers of anglit who always make a clear distinction

 but when it comes to ספרדית, letters like B+V, S+Z, C+K+Q, Y+LL are pronounced the same in many countries.
 There have been respected intellectuals in the Americas, including Nobel laureates, who have proposed the elimination of either B or V from the alphabet, because in real life there's no practical reason to keep both.